 Community Health Aide/Practitioner

-Within the Yukon Flats Region, CATG operates five clinics located in: Arctic Village, Beaver, Birch Creek, Fort Yukon, and Venetie.
-The clinics in Arctic Village, Beaver, Birch Creek, and Venetie are staffed by CHAs and/or Medical Office Assistants with periodic visits by mid-level providers, such as, a nurse practitioner or physician assistant.
+Within the Yukon Flats Region, CATG operates four clinics located in: Arctic Village, Beaver, Fort Yukon, and Venetie.
+The clinics in Arctic Village, Beaver, and Venetie are staffed by CHAs and/or Medical Office Assistants with periodic visits by mid-level providers, such as, a nurse practitioner or physician assistant.
 CATG is committed to staffing our remote village clinics with a minimum of two CHA/Ps and continues recruitment to achieve this goal.

 CHA/Ps can receive a total of six levels of training over a two to three-year period beginning with online Pre-Session and completion at the practitioner level.
 Each session of training is unique and offers the CHA/P advancement in skills and knowledge.
 All CHA/Ps are required to maintain state certification and attend courses in continuing medical education.
 In addition, all CHA/Ps employed by CATG are trained at a minimum as Emergency Trauma Technicians.